Tontonjo/proxmox_toolbox/README.md

 If you find this usefull, please think about [Buying me a coffee](https://www.buymeacoffee.com/tontonjo) and to [Subscribe to my youtube channel](http://youtube.com/channel/UCnED3K6K5FDUp-x_8rwpsZw?sub_confirmation=1)

-You can see a demonstration of the tool [in this playlist](https://www.youtube.com/playlist?list=PLU73OWQhDzsTpLpVNspJ14rVrXAmo2Biu)
+You can watch a demonstration of the tool [in this playlist](https://www.youtube.com/playlist?list=PLU73OWQhDzsTpLpVNspJ14rVrXAmo2Biu)

 ![screenshot](https://i.ibb.co/nDXnvB4/image.png)
 ## Features are: